bahrus/lazy-loop/README.md

     </laissez-dom>
 ```

+where my-lazy-loop:

+1. Extends abstract class lazyLoop
+2. Must implement some rendering method which generates the custom content.
-where my-lazy-loop extends lazy-loop, which uses tagged template libraries (how do existing ones with templates?)
+3. Can use, for example, tagged template libraries (how well do existing ones with template markup?)
+4. What value does the base class provide?
+5. Passing new list "pages".
+6. Or should laissez-dom simply be enhanced to provide "hooks" for passing new data, no benefit from this web component?